| 1 of 20 | Lobby at the JW Marriott San Francisco Union Square | Full Screen | View All 255 Photos |

 Large, comfortable rooms with a few luxury amenities

 At 360 square feet, the standard room at the JW Marriott is almost twice as big as the average basic room in San Francisco.
-Ample space may be luxurious, but the room decor isn't.
-With no rich fabrics or ornate detailing, the plain room could just as easily be in a Marriott as in the chain's high-end JW Marriott arm.
 The rooms are comfortable to be sure, but they fall short of true luxury.
-While the impressive 42-inch flat-screen TV and the spacious marble bathroom signal luxury, the plush beddings, lounge chair, and ergonomic desk chair are standard fare at any midpriced chain these days.
+While the impressive 42-inch flat-screen TV and the spacious marble bathroom signal luxury, the plush beddings, lounge chair, and ergonomic desk chair are standard fare at any mid-priced chain these days.
 The room's most distinctive feature is a switch on the wall for requesting service at any time.
 It's a cool concept -- if it works.
-Unfortunately, the one in my room didn't.

 A gym, a business center, and, for the right price, a club lounge